StudioHeroes/nte-music-macro/README.md

-# NTE Super Sound Auto-Clear Macro
+# NTE Super Sound AFK Macro

 An AutoHotkey v2 (AHK v2) script designed to automate the **Super Sound** rhythm mode in *Neverness to Everness* (NTE).
 This macro was built from the ground up to quickly and efficiently burn City Stamina.